KDotIV/Sengoku-Backend/README.md

 # Sengoku-API

-Sengoku-API is an open-source API developed by NeoKontra.
+Sengoku-API is an open-source API developed by MERCs.
 This API provides various functionalities and can be served locally over HTTPS.
 This README provides setup instructions, configuration details, and other important information to get you started.

 ## Table of Contents
 - [Prerequisites](#prerequisites)